Article updated on November 29, 2018

 If you lost your home to foreclosure, you must wait three years before applying for an FHA loan.
 You start counting the three years after your home is sold through the foreclosure proceedings.

-Conventional loans, since they are not backed by the government as FHA loans are, typically, more difficult to get, particularly if you have some derogatory instances on your credit report.
+Conventional loans, since they are not backed by the government like FHA loans, are typically more difficult to get, especially if you have some derogatory activity on your credit report.
 Right after the mortgage crisis, it was difficult to get a conventional loan if you sold a home through a short sale or lost one due to foreclosure.
-But now, the requirements have eased.
+But today the requirements have eased somewhat.

 If you qualify for a conventional loan, which could be a conforming or a non-conforming loan, you typically fare better than with an FHA loan since you will not need to pay private mortgage insurance if you put down at least 20 percent for a down payment.
 Note that you can still qualify for a conventional loan if you put down less than 20 percent.
 But in that case, you will need to pay private mortgage insurance until you have 20 percent equity in the home.